Kenarina/Water-Quality_Repository/README.md

 Although this is a command-line application, the process of the application was envisioned using a chart created via Lucidchart [Lucidchart](https://lucid.app/lucidchart/20e7547c-a810-4419-be15-12fae9b00459/edit?viewport_loc=218%2C127%2C1645%2C695%2C0_0&invitationId=inv_246535d8-66cd-430b-927c-db1e51849ffa):

 ## Testing ##
-Performance of the written python code to achieve the desired outcome was regularly tested using print statements in stepwise and consistent manner.
+Performance of the written python code to achieve the desired outcome was regularly tested using print statements to the terminal in stepwise and consistent manner.
 Corrections were made and tested iteratively until the desired outcome was achieved.
+The program alsoperformed successfully on the Heroku mock terminal.

 ##  Technologies ##